 Talking With Your Doctor (also in Spanish)

 Cancer tests and treatments

 A Guide to Cancer Surgery (also in Spanish)

 Along with the American Cancer Society, other sources of information and support include:

 Toll-free number: 1-800-4-CANCER (1-800-422-6237)

-For free, accurate, up-to-date cancer information for patients, their families, and the general public
+Part of the US National Institutes of Health, the NCI provides free, accurate, up-to-date cancer information for patients, their families, and the general public

 American Joint Committee on Cancer (AJCC)